mrc-ide/mintr/inst/schema/spec.md

 Returns an array of graph configuration object for the prevalence graph.

 Properties:
-* a plotly layout object
+* `layout` - a plotly layout object
-* a data object containing all the plotly metadata for the data series as well as the columns defining the series
+* `series` -  object containing the plotly metadata for the data series
+* `metadata` - object containg the information about the data format and how to derive the series from the data

 and optionally:
-* a plotly config object
+* `config` - a plotly config object

 Schema: [Graph.schema.json](./Graph.schema.json)